 The United States performed less than 1% of global uranium enrichment when the Department of Energy announced $2.7 billion in contracts to three companies on January 21, 2026.
 Russia controls 44% of global enrichment capacity and supplied roughly a quarter of American reactor fuel until Congress banned imports in 2024.
 The last U.S.-owned enrichment facility shut down in 2013.

-The investment marks the largest federal commitment to domestic nuclear fuel production since the Cold War.
+The investment is the largest federal commitment to domestic nuclear fuel production since the Cold War.
 Centrus Energy, General Matter, and Orano Federal Services each received $900 million to build or expand enrichment facilities in Ohio, Kentucky, and Tennessee.
 The goal: produce enough low-enriched uranium for existing reactors and the specialized high-assay fuel that advanced reactor designs require—fuel that currently comes only from Russia.

 Kairos Power Finalizes HALEU Contract for Hermes